raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The inactivity timeout can be any value of the server's choosing.
-If the client does not gracefully close an inactive DSO Session, then after twice this interval, or five seconds, whichever is greater, the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).
+If the client does not gracefully close an inactive DSO Session, then after twice this interval, or five seconds, whichever is greater, the server will forcibly abort the connection.

 KEEPALIVE INTERVAL:
 : the keepalive interval for the current DSO Session, specified as